From Jacobin magazine, a new audio documentary about struggles

 Episode Four, "Free Breakfast"

-Free Breakfast for School Children, a "survival program" led by the Black Panther Party, combined service to the hungry with a revolutionary program of self-determination.
-(Stephen Shames)
+Free Breakfast for School Children, a "survival program" led by the Black Panther Party, combined service

 Sisters Angie Irving and Linda Wade bring the Black Panthers to Columbia Point.